Kim suffers from dizziness due to inner ear nerve damage. She uses these methods to deal with symptoms and get on with her life.

 7. Retail therapy

 "Shop till you drop" doesn't take long for me.
 Even on a good day, things can start to go wrong soon after walking through the shop doorway.
-There's so much visual input, people moving round, music blaring, things to remember.
+There's so much visual input, people moving round, music blaring, and things to remember.

 Over time, I've learned that some shops are harder to stay in than others.
 Store lighting can play a big part, along with its size and the width of the aisles.
 Shops crammed with display items are a problem.
 (I once walked into a pile of special offer eggs.
 They un-piled.)
-So it's worth noting which stores are worse for you, and go with the more dizzy-user friendly ones.
-Personally, that's mid-sized and clutter free.
+So it's worth noting which stores are worse for you and go with the more dizzy-user friendly ones.
+Personally, that's mid-sized and clutter-free.

 Remind yourself that you'll feel better once you leave the shop.
 Use a trolley for support and concentrate on the items you're looking for.

 If you're going to a shopping mall, try to pick a quiet time of day.
-Wearing tinted spectacles may help if the artificial lighting is a problem.
+Wearing tinted spectacles may help if artificial lighting is a problem.

 I choose the stairs rather than elevators, which can upset my balance.
 Escalators are also a problem, particularly going down.
 Just think of the extra calories you use when taking the stairs!

-8. Avoid avoidance behavior.
+8. Avoid avoidant behavior.

 If something makes you feel bad, you tend to avoid doing it.
 With dizziness, this can lead to a vicious circle.
 Only by repeating difficult tasks will your brain learn to adapt.

 If you constantly dismiss going places or doing certain things, you'll soon find your world very limited.
 Be realistic, of course—ladder work would be unsafe.

 Break things down into "bite-sized," manageable sections, then build up.
 For example, going for a meal in a restaurant may seem daunting.
 You could start by walking up to the restaurant and looking at a menu pinned by the door.
 Next time, pop inside to have a look around.
 Another visit, go at a quiet time and order a drink.
 By the following trip, you may feel like having lunch there.
 You can always skip dessert.
 The point is, don't write something off.
 Keep chipping away, be creative, surprise yourself.